 Ok, let’s get down to it!
 Hut hut!

 Football Birthday Party Ideas

-*This post may contain affiliate links.
-Please see my disclosure for details.
+This post may contain affiliate links.
+See my disclosure for details.

 Football Party Invitations

 I’ve seen a lot of adorable handmade football party invitations on Pinterest, but let’s be honest…if you’re chasing a 1-year-old or toddler, there’s very little time left over for extra craftiness.

 Instead, take a cute photo of your little one with a football and create a Photo Card.

 I just happened to have a professional picture, but candid would totally work and be so cute.

 You can easily add text and get cheap 4×6 or custom-sized prints using Walmart Photo or Shutterfly.

 I found this to be a really inexpensive invitation option AND you get an adorable keepsake with your babe’s picture.